2019 Bauhausgalan

-The 2019 BAUHAUS-galan was the 53rd edition of the annual outdoor track and field meeting in Stockholm, Sweden.
+The 2019 Bauhausgalan was the 53rd edition of the annual outdoor track and field meeting in Stockholm, Sweden.
 Held on 30 May at Stockholm Olympic Stadium, it was the third leg of the 2019 IAAF Diamond League - the highest level international track and field circuit.
 38 events were contested with 13 of them being point-scoring Diamond League disciplines.

 Diamond League results

 Athletes competing in the Diamond League disciplines earned extra compensation and points which went towards qualifying for one of two Diamond League finals (either Zürich or Brussels depending on the discipline).
 First place earned eight points, with each step down in place earning one less point than the previous, until no points are awarded in ninth place or lower.